Competitive Start Fund - All Sectors

 The Competitive Start Fund (CSF) aims to support early stage start-ups.
 This fund is open to early stage companies in manufacturing and internationally traded services.

-- Completed application forms must be submitted through the Enterprise Ireland Online Application System by 3pm on 12th February, 2019.
+Completed application forms must be submitted through the Enterprise Ireland Online Application System by the deadline.

 Overview of the Competitive Start Fund